wp-plugins/custom-stock-ticker/readme.txt

 3. More examples of stock ticker themes

+4. Here is where you can manage multiple tickers

-4. This is what the back-end looks like
+5. This is what the admin panel looks like

-5. Here's how to place the ticker on the site using a PHP Code Widget
+6. Here's how to place the ticker on the site using a PHP Code Widget

-6. Here's how to place the ticker inside a page using shortcode
+7. Here's how to place the ticker inside a page using shortcode

 == Changelog ==